SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/connectivity.md

 The following steps describe how to create a dedicated user in the Jasper Control Center.
 This user is used for all access from {{< product-c8y-iot >}} to Jasper Control Center, so the permissions of the user have influence on functionalities available in {{< product-c8y-iot >}}.

 {{< c8y-admon-info >}}
-In a similar way, we recommend you to set up a dedicated user for Ericsson or Comarch to get the credentials required to connect to {{< product-c8y-iot >}}.
+In a similar way, we recommend you to set up a dedicated user for Comarch, Ericsson or Kite to get the credentials required to connect to {{< product-c8y-iot >}}.
 Ask your administrator or our [product support](/welcome/contacting-support) for further information.
 {{< /c8y-admon-info >}}

 Besides the user, you also need a so-called API license key (only required for Jasper) and API server URL.
 To determine your API license key and API server URL, use a Control Center administrator user to log in to your Control Center account and click **API integration** on the Control Center home page.